open-xyz/informatician/README.md

 # INFORMATICIAN
 ## An Open Source Book Listing Web Application

-Informatician is an open-source web application built for listing and categorizing books.
-It provides users with the ability to search for books, add new books to the database, rate and review books, and offers an admin panel for managing books and users.
-The application is built using Node.js, Express.js, React.js, and MongoDB.
+Informatician is an open-source web application designed to provide users with a comprehensive book listing and reading platform, offering a similar experience to popular platforms like Kindle and Scribd.
+The application allows users to search for books, add new books to the platform, rate and review books, and seamlessly read them within the application.
+Built using Node.js, Express.js, React.js, and MongoDB, Informatician aims to create an immersive and user-friendly environment for book enthusiasts.

 ## Features

-- Search for books by title, author, or category
 - Add new books to the database
-- Rate and review books

 - Admin panel for managing books and users
+- Extensive Book Search: Utilize the powerful search functionality to discover books by title, author, or category, enabling users to find their desired reading material effortlessly.

+- Personal Library: Users can curate their own digital library by adding new books to the platform.

+-Rating and Review: Share opinions and insights by rating and reviewing books.

+- Seamless Reading Experience: Enjoy a comfortable reading experience within the application.

-- Authentication and authorization
+- Authentication and Authorization: User accounts with secure authentication and authorisation.

-- Responsive design for mobile devices
+- Responsive Design: The application features a responsive design, making it accessible and visually appealing across various devices, including desktops, tablets, and mobile phones.

 ## Installationn 🏗️